Khirath-bit/win-expl/README.md

     - icons for common file types and folders
     - finish status bar
     - file preview
-    - context menu copy hash values of files (md5, sha1, sha256, ...)
+    - maybe favorite bar as tree?
-    - copy name of file with right click context menu
+    - customization of context menu on file/folder with json in a given path for the user
 - Design
     - hook onto window events to color stuff
 - tests